-The Monitoring Officer agreed that a review of the Employees Register of Interests would be undertaken, as concern was expressed that not all employees were aware of their obligation to record any items of interest.
+We have asked the Monitoring Officer to conduct a review of the Employees' Register of

+Interests, as concern was expressed that not all employees were aware of their obligation to record any items of interest.

-The Committee had requested, that the Council's Hospitality Registers and the Register of Interests were made available for inspection.
-It was agreed that as part of its role to monitor Ethics and Probity proactively, these Registers would be made available for inspection on a regular basis by the Committee.
+The Committee had requested, that the Council's Hospitality Registers and the Register of Interests were made available to us for inspection.
+It was agreed that as part of its role to monitor Ethics and Probity proactively, these Registers would be made available for inspection on a regular basis to the Committee.